Pool and Component Warranties. How does that work?

 Lighting.
 Cut and dry.
 Most lighting systems are warrantied two to five years but exclude the lamp (bulb) itself and any transformer installed to power the unit if it is low voltage.
 The reason is simple.
 A perfectly good transformer and lamp(s) can be perfectly destroyed with a power surge.
 Replacing the transformer and bulb is not a difficult process but can be a decent check to write if they all fry.
 Best way to help mitigate possible damage is to have a whole house surge protector installed.

 Heat pumps.
 Five years is what a reputable manufacturer will provide a residential customer.
-Heat Siphon boasts a five year parts and labor warranty on the compressor and a LIFETIME exchanger warranty.
+Heat Siphon boasts a five-year parts and labor warranty on the compressor and a LIFETIME exchanger warranty.
 If you register nothing else PLEASE register your heat pump.
 Also note MOST ONLINE PURCHASES of pool components do not come with a warranty.

 We all hope to that we never need to use warranties.
-Should that time come be sure to keep a couple things in mind.
+Should that time come be sure to keep a couple of things in mind.
 First remember that the warranty is provided by the manufacturer not the dealer.
-Though you are our customer and we absolutely WANT to support you and our products, all manufacturers service and authorize their own work.
+Though you are our customer, and we absolutely WANT to support you and our products, all manufacturers service and authorize their own work.
 That means that you need to go through them first.
 Once they are notified and approve the replacement or work, they will provide the needed parts and allow to perform the work.
 Think of the components of your pool like your appliances.
 You may have purchased your refrigerator from Lowes for you new house, but if it breaks your likely going to call Maytag and not Lowes or your home builder.